ccao-data/ptaxsim/README.md

 package/database, used by the package/database, or produced by the package are solely for illustrative purposes.

-Any results produced by this package as distributed are not official and should not be relied upon for any business or commercial purpose.
-They merely demonstrate the package’s features.
+Any results produced by this package as distributed are not official, as they are hypothetical, and should not be relied upon for any business or commercial purpose.
 The Assessor’s office expressly disclaims any liability for any entity’s reliance on this package and/or database.